-- 2.9.a.
+- 2.9.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or the American Osteopathic Board of Pathology, or possess qualifications judged acceptable to the Review Committee.
+(Core) - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Core physician faculty members, who are not currently certified in blood banking/ transfusion medicine must have one of the following: - completed a fellowship in blood banking/transfusion medicine: (Core) - at least three years of practice experience in the subspecialty; or, (Core) - completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program.
-(Core)
+Core physician faculty members who are not currently ABPath- or AOBPa-certified forensic pathologists must have either completed a forensic pathology fellowship or have three years of practice experience in the subspecialty.
+(Core) - 2.10.

-2.10.
 Core Faculty